- 1 Behavioural Counselling Therapy

 Negative Reinforcement: The removal of negative consequences when workers perform desired behaviours-Nagging, complaining.

-Modelling: it involves learning through observation and imitation of others.
+It involves learning through observation and imitation of others.
 Having a positive role model can give individuals something to aim for, allowing them to change their behaviour to match theirs.
-This role model may be the therapist or someone the individual already knows
+However, this role model may be the therapist or someone the individual already knows